MicrosoftDocs/Viva/Viva/glint/setup/program-summary-communications.md

 #### Add survey reminders

-The dropdown menu on ther **Add survey Reminder** button lets you add reminders.
+The dropdown menu on the **Add survey Reminder** button lets you add reminders.
 After adding additional reminder, they display on the Communications page with an alarm symbol in a green circle.

 :::image type="content" source="../../media/glint/setup/program-summary-comms-add-reminder.png" alt-text="Screenshot of the Add Survey Reminder dropdown menu for the Communications setup page.":::